What is the Matsuri?

 Yo-yo Tsuri

 Yo-Yo Tsuri is a water balloon attached to a rubber string with a loop on the end, allowing it to be bounced like a yo-yo.
-The balloons/prizes and house points can be won by fishing them out of the water using a hook on a piece of paper.
+The balloons and house points can be won by fishing them out of the water using a hook on a piece of paper.

 Photo Gallery